 7. Non-Catholic students

-Children entering Pre-K3 must be four (3) years of age by September 30th.
+Children entering Pre-K3 must be three (3) years of age by September 30th.

 Children entering Pre-K4 must be four (4) years of age by September 30th.